zama-ai/concrete-ml/docs/advanced-topics/compilation.md

 ## Compilation

 Concrete-ML implements machine model inference using Concrete-Numpy as a backend.
 In order to execute in FHE, a numerical program written in Concrete-Numpy needs to be compiled.
-This functionality is [described here](https://docs.zama.ai/concrete-numpy/getting-started/quick_start), and Concrete-ML hides away most of the complexity of this step.
-The entire compilation process is done by Concrete-Numpy.
+This functionality is [described here](https://docs.zama.ai/concrete-numpy/getting-started/quick%5C_start), and Concrete-ML hides away most of the complexity of this step, completing the entire compilation process itself.

 From the perspective of the Concrete-ML user, the compilation process performed by Concrete-Numpy can be broken up into 3 steps:

-1. Numpy program tracing and creation of a Concrete-Numpy op-graph
+1. tracing the Numpy program and creating a Concrete-Numpy op-graph
-1. checking that the op-graph is FHE compatible
+1. checking the op-graph for FHE compatability
-1. producing machine code for the op-graph.
-This step automatically determines cryptographic parameters
+1. producing machine code for the op-graph (this step automatically determines cryptographic parameters)

-Additionally, the [client/server API](client_server.md) packages the result of the last step in a way that allows the deployment of the encrypted circuit to a server and key generation, encryption and decryption on the client side.
+Additionally, the [client/server API](client_server.md) packages the result of the last step in a way that allows the deployment of the encrypted circuit to a server, as well as key generation, encryption, and decryption on the client side.

 ## Simulation with the Virtual Library